smasongarrison/D3mirt/README.md

 <https://electionstudies.org/data-center/2008-2009-panel-study/>).
 All
 items measure moral preferences and are positively scored of Likert type, ranging from 1 = *Strongly Disagree* to 6 = *Strongly Agree*.
 Demographic variables include age and gender (male/female).

+The D3mirt approach largely consists of the following three steps:

+1. Model Identification
+2. D3mirt model estimation
+3. Plotting

-For more details on the `D3mirt` approach, see the vignette included in the package documentation.
+For more details on the `D3mirt` package, including examples of analysis and functions, see the vignette included in the package documentation.

-# Model Identification
+# 1. Model Identification

 As a first step in the analysis, the three-dimensional GRM must be identified (Reckase, 2009).
 In the three-dimensional case, this implies